Magisk Module WebsiteTelegram

 Integrating ADB Fastboot with Other Tools

 ADB Fastboot can get integrated into other tools like TWRP Manager, Flashify, etc., to make a complete Android Management System.
-It will further improve your ease of work and efficiency.
+With this new system in place, your days will become more organized, and your workload will start to feel more manageable.

 Conclusion